 I write about the maritime history of communications and encounter in the eighteenth-century Atlantic World.

 My dissertation, titled "Mariners and Misinformation in the American Atlantic, 1740-1775," assesses the role of Massachusetts and Rhode Island sailors and seamen in the mediascapes of the eighteenth-century Atlantic World.
-Shipping brought distant people closer together, but when mariners in fishing, whaling, shipping, and slaving voyages communicated they emphasized the distinctions and differences between themselves and those they encountered.
+Althouth shipping brought distant people closer together, when mariners in fishing, whaling, shipping, and slaving voyages communicated they emphasized the differences between themselves and those they encountered, not what they shared in common.

 I have published on British-Inuit trade in NunatuKavut in the peer-reviewed article "How to Win Friends and Trade with People: Atlantic Metissage and Labrador's Industrious Inuit, 1763-1809."
-This work analyzes the ways that English and Inuit traders in Newfoundland and Labrador borrowed, mixed, reborrowed, and remixed each other's labor regulation and trading practices.
+This work analyzes the ways that English and Inuit traders in Newfoundland and Labrador borrowed, mixed, reborrowed, and remixed each other's practices of labor regulation and trade.

-I work as a historical research consultant and contract researcher on projects in Canadian history and Indigenous history.
+I work as an archivist and contract researcher on projects in Canadian history and Indigenous history.

 “How to Win Friends and Trade with People: Southern Inuit, George Cartwright, and Labrador Households, 1763 to 1809.”
 Acadiensis: Journal of the History of the Atlantic Region XLVI, no. 2 (Summer/Autumn 2017): 35–58. https://www.erudit.org/en/journals/acadiensis/2017-v46-n2-acad_46_2/acad...